linx-software/salesforce-api-connectors/README.md

 ## Setting up the sample

-Create a new conencted app on Salesforce:
+Create a new connected app on Salesforce:

 1. Register a new connected app on Salesforce
 1. Enable the OAuth 2.0 settings.